 4. The European Data Protection Supervisor shall keep a register of all processing operations have been notified to him/her pursuant to paragraph 1.
-Such a register shall be integrated into the register referred to in Article 27(5) of Regulation (EC) No 45/2001.
+This register shall not be made public.Such a register shall be integrated into the register referred to in Article 27(5) of Regulation (EC) No 45/2001.